 Chantel E. Lenard has served as a director of our Company since September 2018.
 Ms. Lenard presently serves as a Lecturer of Marketing in the Master of Business Administration program at the University of Michigan Ross School of Business.
 Ms. Lenard retired from Ford Motor Company (NYSE:F) in 2017, having served as the top marketing executive for Ford in both the U.S. and Asia.
 From 2013 to 2017, Ms. Lenard held the position of U.S. Chief Marketing Officer, leading the organization's pricing, promotions, media, digital marketing, product strategy, and consumer experience activities.
 From 2010 to 2013, Ms. Lenard was based in Shanghai, China, as Vice President of Marketing for Ford's Asia Pacific and Africa operations, where she led the marketing activities for 11 countries across the region.
 In addition to her marketing roles, Ms. Lenard held a number of leadership positions in strategy, sales, finance, and purchasing during her 25 year career with Ford.
-Ms. Lenard currently serves as a director and member of the Audit and Compensation Committees of LSI Industries (NASDAQ: LYTS), and a director and member of the Audit and Compensation Committees of LSI Industries (NASDAQ: LYTS), and a director and member of the Audit and Compensation and Governance Committees of Uni-Select, Inc. (TSX: UNS).
+Ms. Lenard currently serves as a director and member of the Audit and Compensation Committees of LSI Industries (NASDAQ: LYTS), and a director and member of the Audit and Compensation Committees of LSI Industries (NASDAQ: LYTS), and a director and member of the Audit and Compensation Committees of Charge Enterprises (NASDAQ: CRGE).
+From 2020 until its acquisition by LKQ Corporation in August 2023, she served as a director and member of the Human Resources and Compensation and Governance Committees of Uni-Select, Inc. (TSX: UNS).
 Ms. Lenard holds a bachelor's degree in Industrial Engineering from Purdue University and a Master of Business Administration degree from Harvard University.
 In 2023, she completed the National Association of Corporate Directors' CERT Certification in Cyber-Risk Oversight Program.